thephpleague/oauth2-server/README.md

 Custom grants can be created easily by implementing an interface.
 Check out a guide here [https://github.com/php-loep/oauth2-server/wiki/Creating-custom-grants](https://github.com/php-loep/oauth2-server/wiki/Creating-custom-grants).

-### PDO driver

-If you are using MySQL and want to very quickly implement the library then all of the storage interfaces have been implemented with PDO classes.
-Check out the guide here [https://github.com/php-loep/oauth2-server/wiki/Using-the-PDO-storage-classes](https://github.com/php-loep/oauth2-server/wiki/Using-the-PDO-storage-classes).

 ## Tutorials and documentation

 The wiki has lots of guides on how to use this library, check it out - [https://github.com/php-loep/oauth2-server/wiki](https://github.com/php-loep/oauth2-server/wiki).